 What does this episode say about founder & leadership?

-For $5M-$6M, shift focus to product development strategies that enhance LTV, such as creating front-end/back-end products, subscription options, and optimized upsell paths.
+For $5M-$6M, shift focus to product development designed to boost LTV; this includes creating front-end and back-end products, exploring subscription models, and optimizing upsell paths.

 What does this episode say about dtc strategy?

-Beyond $10M, recognize that talent is the ultimate unlock; prioritize hiring and empowering A-player operators who can drive disproportionate impact compared to multiple average hires.
+Beyond $10M, recognize that human capital becomes the ultimate growth unlock; prioritize hiring and retaining A-player operators who can exponentially drive results.